wizeline/project-lab/README.md

   })
 ```

-5. Set the project's node version with NVM.
+5. (Only dev environment) Set the project's node version with NVM.
 If you don't have NVM installed read the [documentation](https://github.com/nvm-sh/nvm):

 ```
 nvm use